Bare Metal Kafka Using KRaft

 Enable & Start

-Enable the service and start it:
+Enable the services and start them:

-$ sudo systemctl enable kafka
+server1 $ sudo systemctl enable kafka_broker01.service

-$ sudo systemctl start kafka
+server1 $ sudo systemctl start kafka_broker01.service

-$ sudo systemctl status kafka
+server1 $ sudo systemctl status kafka_broker01.service

 Making Changes